red5pro/streaming-html5/README.md

 To define the **Host** with the server instance's IP, click the _Host_ field f the form and enter in the local or remote IP address - e.g., `10.0.0.5`, `76.199.199.199`.

 > Hint: You can also open the landing page of your server instance at port `5080` (i.e., `http://localhost:5080` if launched locally) and the page will display its IP in the upper-right corner.

+### WHIP/WHEP Settings Option

+You can select to prefer **WHIP/WHEP** from the _Settings_ page.
+By selecting this option, all tests will utilize the `WHEPClient` and `WHIPClient` for publishing and subscribing, respectively.

+If you decide to de-select the **WHIP/WHEP** option, all tests will revert to using the `RTCPublisher` and `RTCSubscriber` for publishing and subscibing, respectively.
+These instances require WebSocket support in the browser during their negotiation stage.
+Once the connection is made, the messaging transport system is switching to `RTCDataChannel` and the WebSocket is closed.

 ## Examples